 The Scripps Diabetes Prevention Program is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
 It is proven to help people with prediabetes prevent or delay development of type 2 diabetes.

 The Scripps Diabetes Prevention Program is free and can help people with prediabetes cut their risk of developing type 2 diabetes in half.
-The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5 to 7 percent of their body weight — that is 10 to 14 pounds for a person weighing 200 pounds.
-These lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people with prediabetes.
+The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5% to 7% of their body weight — that is 10 to 14 pounds for a person weighing 200 pounds.
+These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people with prediabetes.

 - Fully recognized by the Centers for Disease Control